Do Go On - 334 - Pan Am Flight 73

 I reckon they're going to be named the same thing.

-So do you want to have a...
+Oh, he's given the answer, so do you want to have a...

-It's not named the same thing.
+It's not named the same thing?

 Kind of, you know, they're all genre episodes.